viamrobotics/docs/docs/tutorials/control/flutter-app.md

 /// This is the screen that shows the resources available on a robot (or smart machine).
 /// It takes in a Viam app client instance, as well as a robot client.
 /// It then uses the Viam client instance to create a connection to that robot client.
-/// Once the connection is established, we can view the resources available
+/// Once the connection is established, you can view the resources available
 /// and send commands to them.

 import 'package:flutter/material.dart';